 ZN-c3 is an oral inhibitor of WEE1 in development for the treatment of advanced solid tumors.
 The inhibition of WEE1, a DNA damage response protein, aims to generate sufficient DNA damage in cancer cells, causing cell death, thereby preventing tumor growth and potentially causing tumor regression.
 Currently, there are no FDA-approved WEE1 inhibitors, and we have designed ZN-c3 to have advantages over other investigational therapies with superior solubility, selectivity, and PK properties.
 We believe ZN-c3 has broad potential to treat patients with cancer, both as a monotherapy and in combination, including with chemotherapy agents, PARP inhibitors and other targeted therapies.

 We are evaluating ZN-c3 in a Phase 1/2 study in patients with advanced solid tumors and expect to report data from the Phase 1 portion in 2021.
-In addition, we expect to initiate a Phase 1b trial evaluating ZN-c3 in combination with chemotherapy in patients with advanced ovarian cancer in the second half of 2020, as well as a Phase 2 trial investigating ZN-c3 as a monotherapy in patients with uterine serous carcinoma in 2021.
+In addition, we initiated a Phase 1b combination dose escalation trial with ZN-c3 and chemotherapy in patients with advanced ovarian cancer in 4Q 2020.
+We plan to initiate a Phase 2 trial investigating ZN-c3 as a monotherapy in patients with uterine serous carcinoma in 2021.

 ZN-d5 is our oral selective inhibitor of B-cell lymphoma 2 (BCL-2), in development initially for the treatment of hematologic malignancies.
 BCL-2 and BCL-xL are proteins that play a critical role in the regulation of cell death.
 The overexpression of BCL-2 and/or BCL-xL are frequently detected in numerous cancer types, which prevent apoptosis of cancer cells.
 We believe a BCL-2 inhibitor will restore the normal apoptosis process, making it an important target for cancer treatments.
 Utilizing our medicinal chemistry expertise, we have designed ZN-d5 to have optimized potency, selectivity and PK.
 We believe ZN-d5 is an attractive candidate for evaluation as a monotherapy and in combination with other therapies, including our oral SERD, ZN-c5, for the treatment of breast cancer.

-We plan to initiate a Phase 1 trial of ZN-d5 as a monotherapy in patients with AML or B-cell lymphoma in the first half of 2021.
+In 4Q 2020, we initiated a Phase 1 trial of ZN-d5 as a monotherapy in patients with AML and Non-Hodgkin’s Lymphoma.

 ZN-e4 is our oral, small molecule inhibitor of mutant epidermal growth factor receptor (EGFR) initially being developed for the treatment of non-small-cell lung carcinoma (NSCLC).
 EGFR regulates many cellular functions, including cell proliferation and survival, and is responsible for tumor growth in a number of cancers, including lung cancer.
 The inhibition of EGFR has already been clinically validated as an effective approach to treating NSCLC.
 However, the FDA-approved third-generation inhibitor of EGFR still has toxicities, including skin rashes, associated with first- and second-generation inhibitors.
 ZN-e4 is designed to achieve a similar potency and inhibition of EGFR, but is also designed to be more selective, tolerable and soluble in comparison to the current approved therapies.